DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Customer-approval-workflow.md

 ms.dyn365.ops.version: AX 7.0.1
 ---

-# Accounts payable functionality
+# Accounts receivable functionality
-The fields as described in the following subsections are available to control the additional functionality for accounts payable.
+The fields as described in the following subsections are available to control the additional functionality for accounts receivable.

-## Vendor bank account changes workflow
+## Customer bank account changes workflow

-When changes are made to specific vendor fields, standard D365 vendor workflow can be used for approval before the changes are applied to the vendor.
+When changes are made to specific customer fields, standard D365 customer workflow can be used for approval before the changes are applied to the customer.
-Finance utilities has added additional vendor fields that can be managed by the same workflow.
+Finance utilities has added additional customer fields that can be managed by the same workflow.

-### Setup vendor approval
+### Setup Customer approval
-Users can access the **Accounts payable parameters** page by navigating to **Accounts payable > Setup > Accounts payable parameters**. <br>
+Users can access the **Accounts receivable parameters** page by navigating to **Accounts receivable > Setup > Accounts receivable parameters**. <br>
-The below fields have been added to the existing Vendor approval fields.
-When enabled they will be submitted using the existing **Proposed vendor changes workflow.**
+The below fields have been added to the existing Customer approval fields.
+When enabled they will be submitted using the existing **Proposed customer changes workflow.**

-**Vendor bank account:**
+**Customer bank account:**
 -	Bank groups
 -	BSB number
 -	Bank account number
 -	SWIFT code
--	Biller code (Finance utilities BPAY field)
--	Lodgement reference (Finance utilities BPAY field)
 -	IBAN

+**Customer:**
+-	Allow on account
+-	Unlimited credit limit
+-	Exclude from credit management
+-	Invoicing and delivery on hold
--	Active date
+-	Charges group
+-	Customer rebate group
--	Expiration date
+-	Commission group

-**Vendor:**
--	Payment id (existing field used for Finance utilities BPAY)
+-	Payment schedule